Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Methods

-We use the same initial density profile as in the simulations of \citet{Tress2024}.
-The disk is truncated at $10$~kpc as we are not interested in the outer galaxy in this study.
-The magnetic field is initialized to a purely vertical component of intensity $|{\bf B}_0| = B_z = 0.02 \,\mu$G. Turbulence and galactic rotation will bring this initial field closer to an observed configuration with saturation levels around $10\,\mu$G at the Solar Circle.
-To generate turbulence in the disk and avoid violent and coherent star formation cycles induced by the initial collapse of the smooth disk, we perform a pre-processing step.
-Here we reduce the lifetime of stars by a factor of $5$ such that the feedback coupling to the ISM happens on shorter timescales and an equilibrium state can be achieved more smoothly.
+We used the same initial density profile as in the simulations of \citet{Tress2024}.
+The disk was truncated at $10$~kpc as we are not interested in the outer Galaxy in this study.
+The magnetic field was initialized to a purely vertical component of intensity $|{\bf B}_0| = B_z = 0.02 \,\mu$G. Turbulence and galactic rotation will bring this initial field closer to an observed configuration with saturation levels around $10\,\mu$G at the solar circle.
+To generate turbulence in the disk and avoid violent and coherent star formation cycles induced by the initial collapse of the smooth disk, we performed a pre-processing step.
+Here we reduced the lifetime of stars by a factor of five such that the feedback coupling to the ISM happens on shorter timescales and an equilibrium state can be achieved more smoothly.
 During this phase, the only source of feedback is in the form of SNe, and stars re-inject their mass fully into the ISM at the end of their lifetime, so that the gas is not depleted during this stage.
 This is performed at a low mass resolution of $500$~\Msun over a period of $100$~Myr.
 During this time, the background potential is kept in its axisymmetric form.
-The next $150$~Myr are devoted to the smooth introduction of the Galactic Bar.
-The non-axisymmetric version of the barred potential is introduced linearly over this duration by keeping the total mass constant, leading to a steady formation of the bar-lanes and CMZ \citep{Athanassoula1992}.
-Stellar lifetimes are slowly returned to their nominal values over the first $100$~Myr of this phase.
-Finally, $20$~Myr before the Bar is fully on, we increase the resolution to the reference values described in Sec.~\ref{sec:resolution} and introduce the ionization feedback.
-After the Bar is fully on, we turn off the $100$~\% gas re-injection, and reset the mass of the central SMBH to its value defined in Section~\ref{sec:potential} as it could have experienced excessive accretion events during this unphysical buildup phase.
-The simulation is then advanced in a production phase for $\sim 110$~Myr.
-This is enough integration time to have several independent star formation cycles as well as multiple rotation periods of the gas on x2 orbits in the CMZ, such that our results are statistically significant.
+The next $150$~Myr were devoted to the smooth introduction of the Galactic bar.
+The non-axisymmetric version of the barred potential is introduced linearly over this duration by keeping the total mass constant, leading to a steady formation of the bar lanes and CMZ \citep{Athanassoula1992}.
+Stellar lifetimes were slowly returned to their nominal values over the first $100$~Myr of this phase.
+Finally, $20$~Myr before the Bar is fully on, we increased the resolution to the reference values described in Sec.~\ref{sec:resolution} and introduced the ionization feedback.
+After the Bar is fully on, we turned off the $100$~\% gas re-injection, and reset the mass of the central SMBH to its value defined in Section~\ref{sec:potential} as it could have experienced excessive accretion events during this unphysical buildup phase.
+The simulation was then advanced in a production phase for $\sim 110$~Myr.
+This is enough integration time to have several independent star formation cycles and multiple rotation periods of the gas on x2 orbits in the CMZ, such that our results are statistically significant.
 We denote the time when the bar is fully on as $t=0$~Myr and restrict our analysis to $t>0$~Myr.
-During the production phase, we produce one full snapshot every $0.25$~Myr.
+During the production phase, we produced one full snapshot every $0.25$~Myr.
 This high cadence is necessary to follow the fast evolution of the early star formation phase, in particular in the dynamic environment of the CMZ.